Simran-Gosai/Technical-Interview-Questions/README.md

 • draw database structure for the same
 • what is testing and have you performed it in any project
 • project related db query
-• what are web services
+• what are web services?
 • what are APIs ?
 • one daily use case where stack is used
 • complexity of stack operations